matehat/MHTextSearch/Readme.md

     item.context;     // The dictionary you provided in the "indexer" block item.identifier;  // The object identifier you provided in the "identifier" block

+    NSIndexPath *token = item.resultTokens[0];
-    item.resultTokens; /* This is an NSArray of NSIndexPath instances, each containing 3 indices:
+    /* This is an NSArray of NSIndexPath instances, each containing 3 indices:
      *   - mh_string : the string in which the token occured
      *                 (here, 0 for the object's title)
      *   - mh_word : the position in the string where the word containing
      *               the token occured
      *   - mh_token : the position in the word where the token occured
+     */

+    NSRange tokenRange = [item rangeOfToken:token];
+    /* This gives the exact range of the matched token in the string where it was found.
+     *
+     * So, according to the example setup I've been giving from the start,
+     * if token.mh_string == 0, that means the token was found in the object's "title",
+     * and [item.object.title substringWithRange:tokenRange] would yield "duck" (minus
+     * capitalization and diacritics).
      */
 }];
 ```

 You can also fetch the whole array of `MHSearchResultItem` instances at once using